This post may include affiliate links. If you make a purchase, I’ll earn a small fee at no extra cost to you.

-To make your own fabric or air freshening spray you’ll need a spray bottle (it’s best to use glass), essential oils, plus ingredients you probably already have in your home.
+To make your own homemade fabric or air freshening spray you’ll need a spray bottle (it’s best to use glass), essential oils, plus ingredients you probably already have in your home.

-My favorite essential oils to use are Lemon, Tea Tree Oil, or Frankincense because of their ability to kill germs and I like the way they smell.
+My favorite essential oils to use are Lemon, Tea Tree, or Frankincense because of their ability to kill germs and I like the way they smell.

 If you prefer you can select one of the premade blends I mentioned above to make it even simpler.